ionelmc/nose-timelimit/README.rst

        nose-timelimit
 ===========================

-`nose-timelimit` is a nose plugin that allows you automatically skip slow tests.
+`nose-timelimit` is a nose plugin that allows you automatically skip tests that are too slow.

 It requires at least one run with the whole suite to register the timings.
 If a test fails timings are not registered for it (thus it will never get skipped).